emalikterzi/tus-netty/README.md

 s3 store uses file disk to supports some extensions s3 store not using multipart todo

+## About Implementation Of This Server

+tbd

 # Not Production Ready !!

+Kind of ready for file storage :)